gabo180/Late-No-More/README.md

 # LateNoMore App

-# !!
-FOR BETTER USE, OPEN IN CELLPHONES!!
+# !!FOR OPTIMAL USE, OPEN IN CELLPHONES!!
 ## https://late-no-more-app.herokuapp.com/

 ## LateNoMore App is a brought to you as a micromanagement mobile-first app to take control of your company so you can track the clock in/out of your employees and have a database of the shifts that they have done.